beekai-oss/little-state-machine/README.md

   },
   {
      name: string; // rename the store
-     middleWares?: MiddleWare[]; // function to invoke each action storageType?: Storage; // session/local storage (default to session) },
+     middleWares?: [ log ]; // function to invoke each action storageType?: Storage; // session/local storage (default to session) },
 );